BjornWilliams/DocsVersaTul/docs/source/streamers.rst

 #. ``IMailTransporter`` : Represents a set of functionality to send streamers via email attachments.
 #. ``IStreamFileConverter`` : Represent a set of conversion techniques that can be applied to a Streamer.
 #. ``ICompressTransport`` : Represents a set of functionality to reduce streamers for transport over the network.
+#. ``CollectionReaderExtensions`` : Contains the ToReader method that can be used to convert any collection to an IDataReader.

 Functional Summary
 ------------------